 The saucie fellow replied, “It’s above my capacity to understand the designs of his lordship.”

 Essex and all had departed, and were seeking a way to the river.
-There were chains across those ways too, but one was oped for them and they ran to the stairs where watermen wait.
+There were chains across those ways too, but one was oped for them.
+They ran to the stairs where watermen wait.

-In their haste to leap into the boats, one man fell in the river.
-The others had much ado to pull him out.
+In their haste to leap into the boats, one gentleman fell in the river.
+Others had much ado to pull him out.